amoffat/supertag/docs/_sources/usage/quickstart.rst.txt

     tag ln waterfall.jpg escher/waterfall/architecture

 Now let's browse to ``/mnt/myfiles`` and explore what Supertag did.
-Supertag created 3 new tags and represented them as directories:
+Supertag created 3 new tags---representing them as directories---and then linked ``waterfall.jpg`` into each of those directories:

 .. image:: ../images/quickstart/3tags.png